FrioNode/Bloombot/readme.md

 | Group Invite Code | ✅ Yes      | Used to auto-join on boot      |
 | Group JID         | ❌ Optional | Can be set after bot is online |

-📌 Group JID cannot be obtained before the bot is active.
+📌 Group JID helps the bot know where to spawn pokemons and send logs too, it cannot be obtained before the bot is active.
 You can update it later — Luna stores configs in MongoDB dynamically.

 ---